-Figure 4-15 Wireless Security - Access Point
+Figure 4-13 Wireless Security - Repeater

 - Disable Security Check this box radio button to disable wireless security.
 If disabled, the wireless stations will be able to connect this device without encryption.
-It is strongly recommended that you choose one of the security types to enable security. - WPA/WPA2-Personal(Recommended) Select WPA/WPA2 based on Radius Server. - Version You can select one of following versions. - 1) Automatic(Recommended) - Select WPA-Personal or WPA2-Personal automatically based on the wireless station's capability and request. - 2) WPA-Personal Wi-Fi Protected Access. - 3) WPA2-Personal WPA version 2. - Encryption You can select either Automatic, TKIP or AES. - Radius Server IP Enter the IP address of the Radius Server. - Radius Port Enter the port used by radius service. - Radius Password Enter the password for the Radius Server.

-- Group Key Update Period Specify the group key update interval in seconds.
+It is strongly recommended that you choose one of the security types to enable security. - > WPA/WPA2-Personal(Recommended) Select WPA/WPA2 based on Radius Server. - Version You can select one of following versions. - 1) Automatic(Recommended) - Select WPA-Personal or WPA2-Personal automatically based on the wireless station's capability and request. - 2) WPA-Personal Wi-Fi Protected Access. - 3) WPA2-Personal WPA version 2. - Encryption You can select either Automatic, TKIP or AES. - Group Key Update Period Specify the group key update interval in seconds.
 The value can be either 0 or at least 30.
-Enter 0 to disable the update. - WPA/WPA2-Enterprise Select WPA/WPA2 based on Radius Server. - Version - You can select one of following versions. - Automatic Select WPA or WPA2 automatically based on the wireless station's capability and request. - 2) WPA - Wi-Fi Protected Access. - WPA2 WPA version 2.
-3) - Encryption You can select either Automatic, TKIP or AES. - Radius Server IP Enter the IP address of the Radius Server. - Radius Port Enter the port used by radius service. - Radius Password Enter the password for the Radius Server. - Group Key Update Period Specify the group key update interval in seconds.
-The value can be either 0 or at least 30.
-Enter 0 to disable the update. - WEP - Select 802.11 WEP security. - Type You can select one of following types. - 1) Automatic Select Shared Key or Open System authentication type automatically based on the wireless station's capability and request. - Shared Key Select 802.11 Shared Key authentication type.
-2) - Open System Select 802.11 Open System authentication.
-3) - WEP Key Format You can select ASCII or Hexadecimal format.
+Enter 0 to disable the update. - WEP Select 802.11 WEP security. - Type You can select one of following types. - 1) Automatic Select Shared Key or Open System authentication type automatically based on the wireless station's capability and request. - 2) Shared Key Select 802.11 Shared Key authentication type. - Open System Select 802.11 Open System authentication.

+- WEP Key Format You can select ASCII or Hexadecimal format.
 ASCII format stands for any combination of keyboard characters in the specified length.
 Hexadecimal format stands for any combination of hexadecimal digits (0-9, a-f, A-F) in the specified length. - WEP Key Select which of the four keys will be used and enter the matching WEP key information for your network in the selected key radio button.
 These values must be identical on all wireless stations in your network. - Key Type You can select the WEP key length (64-bit, or 128-bit, or 152-bit.) for encryption.
 "Disabled" means this WEP key entry is invalid. - 1) For 64-bit encryption You can enter 10 hexadecimal digits (any combination of 0-9, a-f, A-F, zero key is not permitted) or 5 ASCII characters. - For 128-bit encryption You can enter 26 hexadecimal digits (any combination of 0-9, a-f, A-F, zero key is not permitted) or 13 ASCII characters. - 3) For 152-bit encryption You can enter 32 hexadecimal digits (any combination of 0-9, a-f, A-F, zero key is not permitted) or 16 ASCII characters.